SBI-code/boxing-club/README.md

 ## Solved Bugs

 Sufficed to say there have been plenty of learning opportunities while developing this site.
-I ran my code through HTML and CSS validation services at various points pereodically and used Google Developer Tools to identify and correct style issues.
+I ran my code through HTML and CSS validation services at various points periodically and used Google Developer Tools to identify and correct style issues.
-I had a mid-project rung thorugh meeting with my mentor who reviewed my HTML and CSS for the Home page before I went on to create the Gallery and Contact pages to save time with any issues that might have come up.
+I had a mid-project run through meeting with my mentor who reviewed my HTML and CSS for the Home page before I went on to create the Gallery and Contact pages to save time with any issues that might have come up.

 #### My process for approaching issues has been as follows, upon identifying an error:
-* I reviewed the course content to go back to frist principles see if I could find a solution there.
+* I reviewed the course content to go back to first principles see if I could find a solution there.
 * Research online.
 * Review slack channels to see if other students ran into the same issue.
 * If I spent more that 30 mins with no solution, I would contact tutor support for help and advice which happened a few times to correct minor errors in the styling.